-15 URGENT MATTERS
+16 URGENT MATTERS

-15.1 There were no urgent matters to raise.
+16.1 There were no urgent matters.

-At the end of Part I of the agenda, recording of the meeting ceased and it was agreed to move into Part II of the meeting.
+At the end of Part I of the agenda, Cllr.
+Rob Triggs left the meeting due to a declaration of interest and it was then agreed to move into Part II of the meeting.